Makeup Tips For Brown Eyes: MUAs Reveal Their Secrets

 Tip #2: Define Your Brown Eyes with Eyeliner and Mascara

 For a defining makeup moment – literally – that’ll make your brown eyes stand out, you’ll want to reach for the right eyeliner.

 “For brown eyes, I would recommend using a brown or purple pencil eyeliner for during the day,” says Rachel Herrera, a celebrity makeup artist who has worked with Kim and Khloe Kardashian, Kristin Chenoweth, and Jenn Brown.
 “Apply the pencil as close to the lash line as possible.
 I like to smudge out the line a little to give it a softer look.”

 Her favorite go-to eye pencils for brown eyes are the Stila Smidge Stick Waterproof Eye Liners in Deep Burgundy and Spice, $22 each.

-“Another important brown-eyed girl must is a bomb mascara.
+“Another important brown-eyed hunny must have is a bomb mascara.
 It defines the eyes, gives them a pop, and helps them stand out on your face.
 Coat your lashes top and bottom at least twice with a little drying time in between,” she says.
-“Brown eyed girls often have thick, beautiful lashes, but doesn’t mean you still can’t improve on perfection.”
+“Brown-eyed babes often have thick, beautiful lashes, but doesn’t mean you still can’t improve on perfection.”